Jun-Lucis/BIG-theory/docs/limitations.md

 where (P(\Omega)) is a boundary cost and (C(\Omega)) is a Coulomb-like nonlocal repulsion term.

 The model can generate a fission-like metastable energy landscape.
+In the empirical structural-comparison note, representative actinides such as Th-232, U-236, U-238, Pu-240, Cm-244, and Cf-252 are used to compare BIG-B9 with macroscopic fission-related indicators at a qualitative structural level.

 However, BIG-B9 is **not** a quantitative model of nuclear fission.
-It does not include shell corrections, pairing effects, quantum tunneling, excitation-energy dependence, fragment yields, cross-section normalization, or calibration to nuclear observables.
+It does not explicitly resolve shell corrections, pairing effects, quantum tunneling, excitation-energy dependence, fragment yields, cross-section normalization, or calibration to nuclear observables within the present minimal model.

+This should not be interpreted as implying that such effects are fundamentally incompatible with the BIG framework.
+In possible future extensions, microscopic nuclear effects may be represented through effective boundary corrections, state-dependent coefficients, hidden-depth mode contributions, barrier-crossing dynamics, or other higher-level structures built upon the B9 energy landscape.

-The comparison with nuclear fission should be read as a structural and macroscopic analogy.
+The comparison with nuclear fission should therefore be read as a macroscopic structural comparison, not as a quantitative nuclear calculation.

 ---